dustdustinthewind/IntralismQoLMod/README.md

   - Speed up to 2x or down to .125x ([Press shift key or enable caps to step by .125x instead of .25x](https://youtu.be/llyDIod8bdo))
 - **Replaced sliders with text boxes** for Speed and Distance events
 - **Better Map Stats that can be pasted to the map's description**
 - **Audio Waveform should be more consistent and accurate**, in exchange for being a little slower than it used to be.
-Press skip if you don't care for the waveform and its limitations.
+Enable/Disable under "Gameplay" settings.
 - **Increased Performance**
   - Events and images don't render when offscreen